HariSekhon/Knowledge-Base/mac.md

                                                        "$filesystem" "Fifth"   0b  # '0b' to use up all remaining space
 ```

-Partition splitting doesn't seem to work with APFS, only Mac OS Extended, as APFS tells you to
+Partition splitting doesn't seem to work with APFS, only macOS Extended, as APFS tells you to
 `diskutil apfs deleteContainer disk10` instead which leaves you with free space to create a new partition.

 #### Erase a disk before decommissioning it